cezara-aprofirei/TechFest-AI-Driving-Concierge/README.md

 2. **Use voice commands:**
    - Click the "Tune comfort settings" button to start recording
-   - Speak your command (e.g., "Set temperature to 22 degrees", "Turn on left seat heating")
+   - Speak the commands (e.g., "Set temperature to 22 degrees", "Decrease the fan speed by 10", "Turn on the steering wheel heating")
    - The AI will process your command and update the dashboard

 ## Configuration